fwinkelbauer/chunkyard/ARCHITECTURE.md

 These classes contain the most important logic:

-- **IRepository.cs:** Provides a key/value store
+- **IRepository.cs:** Provides a persistent key/value store
-- **Commands.cs:** Defines all verbs of the command line interface
+- **ContentStore.cs:** Chunks, encrypts, deduplicates and stores Content in an IRepository using a set of URI keys
 - **SnapshotStore.cs:** Provides a set of operations to work with snapshots (e.g. create new snapshots, validate a snapshot or restore files from a snapshot).
 Snapshots are stored in an IRepository using an int key
-- **ContentStore.cs:** Encrypts, deduplicates and stores Content in an IRepository using a URI key
+- **Commands.cs:** Defines all verbs of the command line interface

 ## Backup Workflow

 - Take a set of files
-- Split files into encrypted chunks, store them as Blobs and return a list of BlobReferences
+- Split files into encrypted chunks, store them and return a list of BlobReferences
 - Bundle all BlobReferences into a Snapshot and store this Snapshot as a document (which creates a DocumentReference)